Ab-Romia/Zaylon-Capstone/README.md

 ### Why Agentic?

 Traditional e-commerce bots struggle with:
-- ❌ Mixed intent queries ("I want to return my order AND buy a new shirt")
+- [ERROR] Mixed intent queries ("I want to return my order AND buy a new shirt")
-- ❌ Context switching between sales and support
+- [ERROR] Context switching between sales and support
-- ❌ No long-term memory of customer preferences
+- [ERROR] No long-term memory of customer preferences
-- ❌ Poor handling of vague or ambiguous queries
+- [ERROR] Poor handling of vague or ambiguous queries

 **Zaylon solves these with agents**:
-- ✅ Supervisor intelligently routes to the right specialist
+- [OK] Supervisor intelligently routes to the right specialist
-- ✅ Each agent has specialized tools for its domain
+- [OK] Each agent has specialized tools for its domain
-- ✅ Memory Bank persists customer facts across sessions
+- [OK] Memory Bank persists customer facts across sessions
-- ✅ RAG self-correction improves search quality
+- [OK] RAG self-correction improves search quality

 ---